 My mom had bought a small toy fishing rod and reel for me that came with little plastic fish to hook on the plastic hook.
 My mom dropped the plastic fish into the fountain and tried to guide me to hook them.
-I did not want to try to fish for them as much as scare the plastic fish out of the fountain by splashing the water with the rod.
+I did not fish for them as much as try to scare the plastic fish out of the fountain by splashing the water with the rod.

-I think it was really important to my mom that I develop an appreciation for fishing at an early age.
-I think she felt it was her duty.
+It was important to my mom that I develop an appreciation for fishing at an early age.
 My dad was an avid fisherman.
-He was a machinist by trade and he worked to fish as much as to support his family.
-He would take fly fishing trips up to Maine with a buddy of his a few times a year.
+He was a machinist by trade.
+He worked to fish as much he worked to support his family.
+Before I was born, dad would take fly fishing trips up to Maine a few times a year.
 Back home in New Jersey he would fish both fresh and salt water most weekends for whatever was biting.

 In reflecting on that day as an adult I realized I had fun fishing without hurting a fish.
-As I grew up, I did fish with hooks.
+As I got older, I did fish with hooks.
 While learning how to ‘catch and release’ I caused a fair amount of pain, suffering, and death to fish.
 At some point, I gave up fishing due to work or other interests.

-I bought a spinning rod and reel, a fly-fishing rod and reel, and a Tenkara rod.
-I used a pair of wire-cutters to snip the hooks of trout flies and needle nose pliers to remove the hooks from bass lures.
+So I bought a spinning rod and reel, a fly-fishing rod and reel, and a Tenkara rod.
+I used a pair of wire-cutters to snip the hooks of trout flies.
+I used needle nose pliers to remove the hooks from bass lures.
 And I went fishing without hooks.

 I discovered the joy of KindFishing at a local pond.
 The same bluegill came time and again to mouth and spit out my fly.
 I laughed as other bluegills came out from hiding to see what was going on and to take their own attempts at the fly.
 A snapping turtle even swam over to see what was up.
 Was that helped by a lack of fear hormones in the water?
 I’m not a scientist so I don’t know for sure.
 But it was something new and wonderful.

 The next week, I took our dog with me to Sandy Hook Bay and cast poppers and spinners while our dog swam nearby.
-I felt the bass hitting my lures and occasionally one would breach the surface after a strike.
+I felt the bass hitting my lures.
+Every now and then one would breach the surface and run with my line during a strike.
 I found I did not miss the fight that comes with hooking a fish.
-Instead I noticed that I was getting to do more casting and experimenting with different hookless lures.
-With our dog also enjoying the water, I had no stress about accidently hurting him (or myself) with a hook when he wandered nearby.

 My hope is that KindFishing will become a common and accepted part of the great sport of fishing.